DCC-EX/mkdocs-test/docs/support/support.md

 At some point you will likely need to get some help or support for our products, and the available methods are outlined on this page.

+!!! note "If you purchased hardware from a reseller"

-**NOTE** For users of hardware products purchased from resellers, in the event of a hardware issue please contact the reseller in the first instance.
+    For users of hardware products purchased from resellers, in the event of a hardware issue please contact the reseller in the first instance.
 Each reseller is responsible for supporting the hardware they sell.

 Please note that the DCC-EX team are all volunteers and are distributed globally, so while we endeavour to help as much and as quickly as we can, all support is provided on a best-effort basis only, and there will be times where no team members are available.